 Here are a few tips to rethink your perspective on time:

 A lot of our stress is self-induced because of our inefficient use of time.
-Take an inventory of how you spend your time and see if there are areas that you can tighten up and use your time more efficiently.
-Pray for wisdom on just how you can do this (Ps 90:12).
+Take an inventory of how you spend your time to see if there are areas that you can tighten up so you can use your time more efficiently.
+Pray for wisdom for how you can do this (Psalm 90:12).

 3. Rethink your Perspective on Control